FredMunene/ascii-art/README.md

 ASCII-ART PROGRAM
 =============

-This is part of the projects I am currently doing in learning Go.
+This is part of the projects I am currently while learning Go.

-The program receives a string as an argument and outputting the string in a graphic representation using ASCII.
+The program receives a string as an argument and outputs the string in a graphic representation using ASCII.

 `go run ."Hello" | cat -e`